 Students need to complete 180 credits to complete the MSc in Advanced Emergency Care, 120 credits for the postgraduate diploma and 60 credits for the postgraduate certificate.
 All modules account for 15 credits unless stated otherwise.
 You will be required to take a minimum of 60 and maximum of 90 credits worth of optional modules.

-There are four core modules.
-Students who have previously worked in emergency medicine in the UK will be exempt from HAR6106 - An Introduction to UK Emergency Medicine.
-There are two options for the dissertation, a 30 credit and 45 credit option.
-Depending upon the need to take the Introduction to UK Emergency Medicine module and the dissertation options, chosen students taking the MSc will need to complete between five and seven optional modules.
+There are three core modules.
+There are two options for the dissertation, a 45 credit and 60 credit option.
+Depending upon the need to take the Introduction to UK Emergency Medicine module and the dissertation options, chosen students taking the MSc will need to complete between five and six optional modules.

 We recommend that students take no more than 2 modules per semester.
 It is advisable to complete all core modules within the first three semesters of the course.
 When choosing optional modules, we suggest that you choose a balance of clinical and non-clinical modules that suits your interests.

 We anticipate that most students will be able to complete the course within 2 - 3 years, although you are allowed up to 4 years to do so.
 Academic advising is available to students prior to module selection each semester.

 Dissertation modules (students choose one of these modules)

 * by a module code indicates special information for the module.
 Please mouse over the module code or visit the module page to find out the details.

 Please note that from 2018 the content of the module 'An Introduction to UK Emergency Medicine' is available through our programme site, available to all of our students.